cbrun/cbrun.github.io/about/index.md

 I was there when Obeo was only 4 peoples in a single room and we are now close to 60 peoples spread out over France and just starting to take over the world.

-I'm managing a team of talented developpers, growing a number of products from proof of concepts to operational-ready and adapting the company organization and practices over time.
+I'm managing a team of talented developpers, growing a number of products from proof of concepts to operational-ready and contributing to adapting the company organization and practices over time.